What Is It?

 As for other treatments, there is some indication that some natural remedies such as zinc, vitamins C and A, lysine, Siberian ginseng and echinacea may enhance the immune system's response to herpes.
 Aloe vera extract and other topical ointments may speed healing time of lesions, but experts caution that topical treatment of sores appears to have no added benefit when used in conjunction with antiviral drugs.
 No natural therapy has been proven to benefit people with herpes.

 Treating women who develop genital herpes during pregnancy is critical to protecting newborns from acquiring the virus.
-Nearly half of the babies infected with herpes either die or suffer neurologic damage.
+Nearly half of the babies infected with herpes either die or suffer neurological damage.
 Babies born with herpes can also develop encephalitis (inflammation of the brain), severe rashes and eye problems.
 Fortunately, only a small percentage of women with HSV pass the infection onto their babies.

 The risk of transmission to an infant varies greatly depending on when a woman is infected.
 A pregnant woman who develops a first episode of genital herpes during her pregnancy is at highest risk of passing the virus to her fetus and may be at higher risk for premature delivery.
 If a mother has her first outbreak near or at the time of a vaginal birth, the baby's risk of infection is high.
 If the outbreak is a recurrence—meaning the mother was infected before she was pregnant—the baby's risk is much lower.
 Overall, studies show that less than 2 percent of pregnant women with HSV acquired the virus during pregnancy.